Wienerberger History: Innovation for the Future

 Following on from the global economic crisis, Wienerberger set out a new course of action in 2009.
 A comprehensive restructuring within the company set the tone for successful adaptation to the new market environment.
 Since then our focus has been on organisational growth.
 Important drivers for this growth have been customer proximity, efficient processes and innovative products such as filler blocks for high heat insulation or the dryfix wall brick adhesive system.
 In addition, the company undertook two targeted acquisitions: In 2012 Wienerberger acquired the entire plastic pipe specialist business, Pipelife, and two years later the Austrian roof tile manufacturer Tondach Gleinstätten.

 Our Wienerberger Strategy 2020

 Today, our vision is to be the most revered building materials and infrastructure solutions manufacturer and the employer of choice in our markets.
 The Wienerberger Strategy 2020 ensures that we achieve these goals.
-Wienerberger is a market leader in Smart Solutions and a pioneer of digitalisation in the industry.
-New technology such as concept visualisation apps help make decisions easier for our customers.
-Web shops for distributors as well as digital planning and tendering software are revolutionising building design.
+Wienerberger is a market leader in Smart Solutions and a pioneer of digitalization in the industry.
+New technology such as concept visualization apps help make decisions easier for our customers.
+Web shops for distributors as well as digital planning and tendering software are revolutionizing building design.
 Wienerberger continues to be a pioneer in the industry, promoting initiatives for Industry 4.0.